-Currently a public consultation on the merger is underway, which will inform our planning for the merger.
+The public consultation which ended on 19th December 2018 will inform our planning for the merger.
 The website will be kept up to date with any changes.

 We have a communications strategy managed by the Principals of the two colleges.
 This includes a specific website sitting in between our two college websites giving-up-to-date information.
 We will also communicate directly with our major stakeholders.

 You should consider the courses on offer at both colleges and visit during an open event to help you make your choice.
 Then, apply in the usual way to the college that has the course you want to do.
 The merger of the two colleges will not make any change to the courses on offer for September 2019.
 We will update both college websites to help ensure everyone has the information they need.